AdrianKuriata/lara-lol/README.md

 ```

 #### Summoner
-This is Summoner endpoint where we can get summoner information with some additional functions:
+This is Summoner endpoint where we can get summoner information with some additional functions.

 We can get information about summoner with his name
 ```